-Autumn 2021 23160 Seminarium & 23170 Research Seminar 5 ECTS LEARNING GOAL Master of science learning goal: You have the skills to independently plan, complete, present, and evaluate scientific research projects.
-Translated into course goal: You have the knowledge and skills to independently construct, complete, and present a research project that results in an academic thesis your major subject.
-In this course, you initialise and finalise the Master thesis.
-LEARNING OBJECTIVE After the course you can: identify and formulate a suitable research problem and purpose identify, assess and present relevant literature/research within the chosen field of research argue for the chosen scientific approach, research method and data orally and in writing conduct a scientific argumentation analyse, discuss and provide constructive feedback on others' research plans and ongoing research projects READ THIS FIRST This course is recommended to be taken during the second year of Master studies You need to have a viable research problem and aim to initialise the course.
-A sign-up form shall be uploaded in Moodle by the deadline.
-You are accepted to the course and given a supervisor if you have a viable thesis topic, can argue for a research problem, and are willing to devote time to writing the thesis.
+Spring 2022 23160 Seminarium & 23170 Research Seminar 5 ECTS LEARNING GOAL Master of science learning goal: You have the skills to independently plan, complete, present, and evaluate scientific research projects.
+Translated into course goal: You have the knowledge and skills to independently construct, complete, and present a research project that results in an academic thesis in your major subject.
+In this course, you initialise and finalise the Master thesis (see grading bonus for finalised thesis within time limit).
+LEARNING OBJECTIVE After the course you can: identify and formulate a suitable research problem and purpose identify, assess and present relevant literature/research within the chosen field of research argue for the chosen scientific approach, research method and data orally and in writing conduct a scientific argumentation analyse, discuss and provide constructive feedback on others' research plans and ongoing research projects READ THIS FIRST This course is recommended to be taken during the second year of Master studies (autumn or spring).
+It is compulsory to attend the introduction of the course!
+You need to have a viable research problem and aim to initialise the course.
+A sign-up form with your preliminary research problem and aim shall be uploaded in Moodle by the deadline.
+You are accepted to the course and allocated a supervisor if you have a viable thesis topic, can argue for a research problem, and are willing to devote time to writing the thesis.
 There is no time to look for problems once the course has started.
-You need (from day one) a research problem that you have the capabilities to answer.
-If you fail to submit a research proposal by the deadline, your drop the course.
+You need (from day one) a research problem that you have the capabilities to answer. • If you fail to submit the final research proposal by the deadline (about a week after the course has started), your drop the course.
 Plan your time wisely and take into consideration that this is a comprehensive and demanding course.
-It requires that you focus on your thesis (30 ECTS= 800h), which you should submit within 1-3 months after finishing this course.
-If you work full-time, our strong recommendation is to take some time off from work in order to finish the thesis.
-Work is never an excuse to skip a deadline or scheduled appointment.
-If you quit the course before having finished all the parts, or if you fail to pass the course because of weak performance, you need to retake the whole course, starting from signing up in Oodi and Moodle.
-Make a plan and stick to it!
-During the course, you will receive written and oral feedback from peers and supervisor on drafts of the MSc thesis, as well as provide feedback to other students.
-The course assists in structuring the thesis work and stimulating progress.
-Regular meetings pace the writing and reading process and provide concrete deadlines and peer group pressure.
-Everyone has to attend the introduction of the course!
+It requires that you focus completely on your thesis (30 ECTS=